Distance & Online Learning

 The Online Assessment System for Internet Students (OASIS) are two 5 – 10 minute online assessment tools that evaluate study skills and/or learning styles and provides tips for making the most of your online course based on the evaluation.
 To take one or both surveys, click on the OASIS link, and then choose to explore either your "Study Skills" or "Learning Styles".
 There is no charge to take the surveys.

-Although most of Oakton's courses are entirely online, approximately half of Oakton’s online courses, including all online math and language courses, require testing in a proctored setting, either in the Testing Center on either campus, or at a local college, university, or other acceptable alternative when a student is unable to travel to campus.
+Although most of Oakton's courses are entirely online, approximately half of Oakton’s online courses, including all online math and language courses, require testing in a proctored setting, either in the Testing Center on either campus, in the testing center of a local college or university, or via Oakton's virtual proctoring service, ProctorU.
+Effective with the Spring 2016 term, all off-campus proctoring fees are the responsibility of the student.

 Students requiring out-of-district testing must read the Guidelines for Testing Off Campus, and submit a Test Proctoring Request form as soon as possible at the beginning of each term to initiate the process.